 It can be really hard to tell if your dog’s urine is discolored or has blood clots.
 With that in mind, try to catch some urine in a clean, clear or white container.
 If your dog is too shy for this, you may have your dog wait a little longer once they ask to go outside.
 The idea is to have them need to go so badly that they don’t care if you’re near them with a container.

 If that still doesn’t work, take a paper towel or napkin with you on potty breaks and try to soak some urine up from the grass, rocks, or sidewalk.

-Can Blood Clots in Dog’s Urine be Prevented from Recurring?
+Can Blood Clots in Dog’s Urine be Prevented?

 Frequently Asked Questions